Associate Director, North Texas Programs

-Julie Morris serves as the Assistant Director of the Center for Parenting and Family Well-Being.
-Hailing from Pittsburgh, PA, Julie’s perspectives on social welfare and educational equity were molded as a high school English teacher and 2012 Teach for America Corps Member in Charlotte, North Carolina.
+Julie Morris leads CHILDREN AT RISK’s education and parent engagement research and advocacy efforts in the Dallas-Fort Worth region as Associate Director of North Texas Programs.
+Prior to joining C@R, Julie served as a 9th & 10th grade English teacher and 2012 Teach for America Corps Member in Charlotte, North Carolina.
 In the classroom, Julie acquired expertise in data-driven instruction, curriculum design, and character education.
-Julie holds a Master of Public Administration from Texas A&M University where she led research projects spanning state Medicaid policy, early education financing, and human trafficking.
+Julie holds a Master of Public Administration from the Bush School of Government & Public Service at Texas A&M University where she led research projects spanning state Medicaid policy, early education financing, and human trafficking.
 In 2016, she was selected as an Urban Leaders Fellow to support cradle-to-career education initiatives in the Office of Oakland Mayor Libby Schaaf.
-Julie is a passionate education advocate and is excited to serve students and parents in North Texas and beyond.
+Julie continues to be a passionate advocate for educational equity, social justice, and systems change.

 What did you want to be when you grew up?